310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% img /img/es/eventstory/aquarium/kanatabcg.jpg %}

 {% bubble Kanata v2 %}
-“Hellooo everyone~ Thank you for coming over to our live show today~♪”
+“hellooo everyone~ thank you for coming over to our live show today~♪”

-“To the children sitting in the front seats, please be careful and watch your step, so that you don’t slip and fall into the pool~♪”
+“to the children sitting in the front seats, please be careful and watch your step, so that you don’t slip and fall into the pool~♪”

-“There will be a lot of splashing about, so may all the mommys and daddies take good care of their children, please?”
+“there will be a lot of splashing about, so may all the mommys and daddies take good care of their children, please?”

-“And now!
-To the people in the back seats\~!
-Hello\~! ♪”
+“and now! to the people in the back seats\~! hello\~! ♪”

-“Hehehe, did I startle all of you?
-I asked the talented Mr. Dolphin to spring both of us up high~♪”
+“hehehe, did i startle all of you? i asked the talented mr. dolphin to spring both of us up high~♪”

-“It may be hard for the people in the back seats to see the pool because of how far away the seats are…”
+“it may be hard for the people in the back seats to see the pool because of how far away the seats are…”

-“But I’ll spring up like this every once in a while to greet you all~♪”
+“but i’ll spring up like this every once in a while to greet you all~♪”

-“Ehehe, thank you for waving your hands!
-And now for the special fan service~ <em><th>(kiss)</th></em> ♪”
+“ehehe, thank you for waving your hands! and now for the special fan service~ <em><th>(kiss)</th></em> ♪”

-“Yes, Mr. Dolphin just gave me a kiss!
-I’m so happy~♪”
+“yes, mr. dolphin just gave me a kiss! i’m so happy~♪”

-“Ah, are you alright?
-Did it hurt you?”
+“ah, are you alright? did it hurt you?”

-“Hmm… It only startled you for a moment?
-Okay, I’m glad~ You are such a strong child~♪”
+“hmm… it only startled you for a moment? okay, i am glad~ you are such a strong child~♪”
 {% endbubble %}

 {% bubble Souma %}